igvteam/igv-docs/igv-docs/docs/QuickStart.md

 !!! tip " "
     You must first load the desired reference genome, before loading data tracks.
 Switching genomes will clear out any loaded tracks.

-### 3. Load data tracks
+### 3. Load data

-To load data and genomic annotations
+Data and genome annotations are loaded via the File menu.
 See information on supported [file types](./fileFormats.html).

 TBD Included information about loading data (local files, URLs, google cloud, aws, indexed files, where does the data come from / go)